googleapis/google-cloudevents-nodejs/README.md

 # Google CloudEvents Node.js

-This is a prototype rebuild of this library using protobuf as the source of truth in place of the JSON-Schema definition.
+> Note: This is branch contains a re-write of this library using protobuf as the source of truth in place of the JSON-Schema definition.

 This repository contains types for CloudEvents issued by Google, enabling you to have autocompletion in **JavaScript** or **TypeScript** projects.

-> Note: This repo is auto-generated from schemas in https://github.com/googleapis/google-cloudevents
+The types in this repo are auto-generated from schemas in https://github.com/googleapis/google-cloudevents

 ## Prerequisites